Learn more about our revised in-office safety policies in response to the COVID-19 pandemic.

 We recently posted photos from a patient who had a robotic hair transplant with a scar in his donor area.
 The photos include images of his donor area (with scar) before his procedure, immediately after robotic graft harvesting and 11 days post-op.
 View this patient’s before after photos.

-Q: Do you ever see poor growth from a hair transplant? — R.L., Edison, NJ
+Q: Do you ever see poor growth from a hair transplant?
+What causes this to happen? — R.L., Edison, NJ

 A: The situations where I have encountered poor growth are: